 The case of the pair production of doubly-charged scalars is much more simpler since they decay predominantly into $\mu\mu$ with branching ratios of $93.6\%$--$99.7\%$ except in the case of BP5 where the decay branching ratio into muons is $63.1\%$.
-Using similar arguments regarding mass choices in our benchmark points, we find that BP1, BP2 and BP4 will lead to similar consequences since they correspond to $m_\kappa = 1.25$ TeV.
-Therefore, in this channel we will analyse the sensitivity reach in the following benchmark points: BP1, BP3 and BP5.
+Using similar arguments regarding mass choices in our benchmark points, we find that BP1, BP2, and BP4 will lead to similar consequences since they correspond to $m_\kappa = 1.25$ TeV.
+Therefore, in this channel, we will analyse the sensitivity reach in the following benchmark points: BP1, BP3, and BP5.
 The number of signal and background events is defined as

-It is clear that we can easily signal significance of order ${\cal O}(1)$ given the smallness of the associated background cross section.
-We do not include the backgrounds from vector-boson fusion since they involve missing energy and extra leptons and therefore their inclusion would require a dedicated analysis strategy which we report in another study.
+It is clear that we can easily reach signal significance larger than ${\cal O}(1)$ given the smallness of the associated background cross sections.
+We do not include the backgrounds from vector-boson fusion since they involve missing energy and extra leptons, and therefore, their inclusion would require a dedicated analysis strategy, which we will discuss in the next section.
 We first select events that contain exactly four muons with transverse momentum of at least $25$ GeV and pseudorapidity smaller than $2.5$.
 We also require that muons with opposite sign to be combined with each other to form a Z--boson {\it candidate}.

-To further reduce the background contribution, we require that the invariant mass of these Z--boson candidates to be larger than $100$ GeV (which kills most of the $Z$--boson contribution to the background).
-We then scan over the minimum transverse momentum of the muon for the range of $25$--$1000$ GeV (except in BP1 at $\sqrt{s}=3$ TeV where we stop at $500$ GeV) and compute the signal significance as defined in equation \ref{eq:SS:1}--\ref{eq:SS:2} including a $20\%$ background uncertainty (dashed lines).
-The results are shown in figure \ref{fig:significance:kk} where we can see that the signal significance is very large for all the benchmark points.
-We conclude that the muon colliders will have a great potential to discover the Zee-Babu model at least in channels involving doubly-charged scalars.
-We notice the importance of a dedicated analysis that involves state-of-art Monte Carlo tools to comprehensively study the model at muon colliders especially in what concerns reconstructions of scalars at muon colliders and their characterization.
+To further reduce the background contribution, we require that the invariant mass of these $Z$--boson candidates to be larger than $100$ GeV (which kills most of the $Z$--boson contribution to the background).
+We then scan over the minimum transverse momentum of the muon for the range of $25$--$1000$ GeV and compute the signal significance as defined in equations \ref{eq:SS:1}--\ref{eq:SS:2} including a $20\%$ background uncertainty (dashed lines).
+The results are shown in figure \ref{fig:significance:kk:parton}, where we can see that the signal significance is very large for all the benchmark points.
+We conclude that the muon colliders will have a great potential to discover the Zee-Babu model, at least in channels involving doubly-charged scalars.
+We notice the importance of a dedicated analysis involving state-of-art Monte Carlo tools to comprehensively study the model at muon colliders, especially concerning reconstructions of scalars at muon colliders and their characterization.
 This will be discussed in the next section.